tdavis6/dailySummaryEmail/README.md

 - SMTP_PASSWORD: The password of the sending account on the SMTP server (required)
 - SMTP_HOST: The host of the SMTP server (e.g. smtp.gmail.com) (required)
 - SMTP_PORT: The port of the SMTP server (defaults to 465 for SSL) (optional)
+- TIMEZONE: The timezone that the user lives in.
+This will be used for the times in the emails
+- HOUR: The hour to send the email.
+(Defaults to 6) (optional)
+- MINUTE: The minute to send the email.
+(Defaults to 00) (Optional)